DUB - LON

 The average price of all round-trip flights from Dublin to London clicked on KAYAK for each day over the last 12 months.

-When flying from Dublin to London, you should consider leaving on a Friday and avoid Sundays if you are looking for the best rates.
-For your return to Dublin, you’ll find the best rates on Wednesdays and the most expensive ones on Saturdays.
+When flying from Dublin to London, you should consider leaving on a Friday and avoid Mondays if you are looking for the best rates.
+For your return to Dublin, you’ll find the best rates on Tuesdays and the most expensive ones on Thursdays.

 What is the cheapest month to fly from Dublin to London?